 Through your volunteering you might produce new materials, data or ideas of use to Ulster Wildlife, perhaps including educational materials, interpretation, photographs or other media, survey results, project ideas or new procedures.
 You retain copyright and intellectual property rights over this material, however, we ask you to give us the right to use this material free of charge, in perpetuity and for the furtherance of our charitable objects.
-This voluntary agreement is incorporated into the registration form so you don't need to take any further action.
 If you produce something where you would prefer to make a more formal arrangement just let us know and we will sort that out too.